clerk/javascript/docs/PUBLISH.md

 # Publishing packages

+_Note: Only core maintainers can publish packages._

-_Version updates and publishing is managed using Lerna by @clerkinc/frontend-team._
+_Package versioning and publishing is currently handled by @clerkinc/frontend-team._

 ## Publishing stable package versions